 Farrah has always enjoyed working with the community.
 She started by volunteering at her children's school and several non-profits.
 She committed to being an active PTA member and has since served on the PTA Board at the Elementary and Middle School level.
-She served as PTA President for 3 terms at her sons' elementary school, served on the PTA Board at the Middle School and is currently serving on the School Site Council at the High School.
+She served as PTA President for 3 terms at her sons' elementary school, served on the PTA Board at the Middle School and also served on the School Site Council at the High School.
 She and her husband are also Legacy Partners with the Irvine Public School Foundation.

 She has worked extensively with many community organizations to host events, collaborate on efforts and provide support.
 She founded a children's interfaith group, First Drops in 2011.
 The organization provides children (ages 5-13) and their families opportunities to go on site visits to churches, synagogues, mosques and temples throughout Orange County to get a better understanding of one another.
-The group partners with a local Church every 4th Sunday of the month to feed the homeless population in Santa Ana.

 As a Regulatory Affairs Manager, Farrah made sure that the work being done by scientists and researchers was according to the rules and regulations set forth by the FDA and other regulatory agencies.
 She and her team conducted regular audits and proposed corrective and preventive action reports to correct any immediate issues and propose preventive actions to avoid any potential issues in the future.
 After eight years of service, she left her position in order to assist her husband with his business venture.

-As a small business owner, she learned hands-on what it takes to run a profitable business, take hits, survive during the recession and work hard to make it worthwhile all over again.
+As a small business owner, she learned hands-on what it takes to run a profitable business, take hits, survive during the great recession and work hard to make it worthwhile all over again.
 Everyday brings a new challenge and she's been ready for it.

 Farrah has a strong understanding of what it takes to make a city provide the best for its residents, businesses and employees.
 "It takes a partnership of all stakeholders to make a city the best it can be.
 I am committed to work with our: